-- Explain the concept of control, its characteristics and importance - Describe the process of controlling - Identify the various types of controls - Describe management control system and its techniques
+• Explain the concept of control, its characteristics and importance

+- Identify the various types of controls - Describe management control system and its techniques

 Direction is the managerial function of guiding, motivating, leading and supervising the subordinates to accomplish desired objectives.
 Acquiring physical and human assets and suitably placing them will not suffice; what is more important is that people must be directed towards organisational goals.
 Without proper direction and supervision, employees become inactive, dull and inefficient and consequently the physical assets like machinery and plant will be put to ineffective use.